 Dr Taylor Maavara

-I am a freshwater biogeochemist with an expertise in quantifying the large-scale impacts that humans have on nutrient and carbon cycles.
-My work focuses on understanding the global impacts that climate change, river damming, and land cover changes have on phosphorus, nitrogen, carbon and silicon cycles globally, including associated greenhouse gas cycles, as well as the ecological implications of these changes.
+I am a freshwater biogeochemist with an expertise in quantifying the large-scale impacts that humans have on nutrient and carbon cycles in river networks worldwide.
+My work focuses on understanding the global impacts that climate change, river damming, and land cover changes have on phosphorus, nitrogen, carbon and silicon cycles in watersheds globally, including associated greenhouse gas cycles, as well as the ecological implications of these changes.

 I use a combination of large-scale (watershed to global) modelling techniques and field methods to develop novel scaling approaches to address whole-hydrological-system questions across space and time.